New Legislative Session Underway: Alzheimer's Association Priority Bills

 national Alzheimer’s Association mission.

 Our priorities reflect the consensus of California’s five chapters and

 20 local offices to advance statewide public policy issues.
 The policy office identifies

 and influences issues that demonstrate a direct, positive link to people living

 with Alzheimer’s disease and other dementia disorders and their families.

-Through the leadership of the California Council families drive policy decisions
+Through the leadership of the state policy office families drive policy decisions

 that impact persons with dementia, their families and caregivers.